maylancerdev/nuban/docs/clients/laravel.md

 ## API Usage

-Make sure you obtain your API key and configure your API Token in your application, now you can now in your Laravel application controller add the following code:
+Make sure you obtain your API key and configure your API Token in your application, you can now in your Laravel application controller add the following code:

 ```
 use Donejeh\Nuban\Nubapi;